TaylorResearchLab/CANTOS/README.md

 ## Description
 This repository contains the code, tables, and plots associated with the CT Embedding paper.
 The pipeline built in this repository does the following task: <br/>

 1. Extract tumor names from the CT database if they are associated with an NCT ID and have an associated drug belonging to the categories  of Drug, Biological,Combination Product,Genetic.
-A total 50,410 diseases are extracted.<br/>
+A total 50,410 condition names are extracted.<br/>

-2. These 50410 diseases are flagged as tumors and non tumors by the pipeline, which are then further manually annotated pediatric and adult tumors.
-A total of 13,329 tumors are identified from the 50,410 diseases.<br/>
+2. These 50410 condition names are flagged as tumors and non tumors by the pipeline, which are then further manually annotated pediatric and adult tumors.
+A total of 13,230 tumors are identified from the 50,410 conditions and out of the 13,230 tumors,  6,324 were classified as pediatric tumors. <br/>

-3. We compute the distance of each  13,329 clinical trials tumors, 4720 WHO tumors, and 1395 NCIT tumors.
+3. We compute the distance of each  13,230 clinical trials tumors, 4720 WHO tumors, and 1395 NCIT tumors.
 Distance metrics used are Levenshtein, Cosine , and Jarro-Winkler. </br>

 4. We find the closest matching WHO term for each tumor for each distance metric and then also group the top 0.05% closest matching group of tumors.
 Each of the closest match terms are standardized to their closest matching WHO Term. </br>